 Anti-racist nationalism lends itself to some unreasonable conclusions, such as the notion that blacks or other minorities cannot be racist because they do not wield power.
 Advancing this argument ignores elementary definitions—namely, that racism is about attitudinal prejudices, not power structures.
 That racism can manifest itself through institutions of power does not negate this definition.
 Any person can hold conscious or unconscious biases against members of different ethnic groups, regardless of power dynamics.
 Suggesting that minorities cannot be racially insensitive is a belief that is itself prejudiced and can only be justified through the lens of anti-racist nationalism.

 To justify many of their beliefs, anti-racist nationalists blame disparities between whites and minorities, in employment rates, income, wealth, or placement in positions of power, on the real or purported misdeeds of whites.
 Ta-Nehisi Coates is today’s most eloquent proponent of this view.
 Discrimination is immediately assumed to be the cause of any disparity between whites and minorities.
-Even suggesting that internal factors rather than discrimination can cause disparities raises eyebrows, to put it mildly.
+Even suggesting that internal factors (such as culture) rather than discrimination can cause disparities raises eyebrows, to put it mildly.
 Polite opinion, informed by anti-racist nationalism, refuses even to entertain such explanations.

 As I mentioned in the introduction, Orwell highlighted the nationalist temptation to put certain groups or ideas beyond good and evil.
 Anti-racism has reached that stage.
 As long as a statement or action can be interpreted as improving the condition of minorities or blaming whites for their misfortunes, it will be permitted and encouraged, regardless of whether the claim or action is true, morally justifiable, or intellectually honest.
 Anti-racist nationalists think with their skins and want others to feel and act similarly.